 Considering addiction a disease does not absolve the addict from dealing with consequences.
-It is a degenerative disease, causing a decay of values, morality and integrity.
-The addict’s true identity also deteriorates as the compulsion drives them to make choices which violate themselves and others.
+It is a degenerative disease, causing decay of values, morality, and integrity.
+The addict’s true identity also deteriorates as the compulsion drives them to make choices that violate themselves and others.
 It’s a process that’s difficult for addicts to reconcile.
 They will often see themselves as “bad”, rather than “sick”.
-This crisis creates a deep sense of shame, self-loathing and self-condemnation.
-In reality, the addict is dealing with a sickness which manifests in bad behavior.
+This crisis creates a deep sense of shame, self-loathing, and self-condemnation.
+In reality, the addict is dealing with a sickness that manifests in bad behavior.
 Understanding and accepting addiction as a disease does not excuse this behavior, but can serve to alleviate the destructive self-judgment which accompanies addiction.

 Contact Renaissance Recovery Center